Protecting the Constitution and the Police

 Julianne Young and the Idaho Freedom Foundation Are Enabling an America Hater and Police Hater

-Parrish Miller is listed on the Idaho Freedom Foundation’s website as one of its three “Idaho Freedom Index Analysts” who evaluate and score hundreds of Idaho legislative bills every year.
+Parrish Miller has been listed on the Idaho Freedom Foundation’s website as one of its three “Idaho Freedom Index Analysts” who evaluate and score hundreds of Idaho legislative bills every year.
 During the 2020 Idaho regular legislative session, Miller scored more than 90 bills, including over half of the bills rated by the Idaho Freedom Foundation that originated in the Idaho House.

 During the 2020 Idaho special legislative session in August, Miller scored all of the bills in the Idaho House.
 In short, Miller is a major player at the Idaho Freedom Foundation.

-Earlier this year the editorial board of the Post Register called out the Idaho Freedom Foundation for some of Miller’s posts on Facebook.
+In April 2020 the editorial board of the Post Register called out the Idaho Freedom Foundation for some of Miller’s posts on Facebook.
 The Post Register said, “By plain appearance, this is an argument purporting to justify the premeditated murder of police officers for doing their jobs.”